What is Krabbe disease?

 Krabbe disease is a rare, inherited metabolic disorder in which harmful amounts of lipids (fatty materials such as oils and waxes) build up in various cells and tissues in the body and destroy brain cells.
-Krabbe disease, also called globoid cell leukodystrophy, is characterized by globoid cells (cells that have more than one nucleus) that break down the nerve's protective myelin coating.
+Krabbe disease, also known as globoid cell leukodystrophy, is characterized by globoid cells (cells that have more than one nucleus) that break down the nerve's protective myelin coating.

-- severe deterioration of mental and motor skills,
+- Severe deterioration of mental and motor skills

-- myoclonic seizures (sudden, shock-like contractions of the limbs),
+- Myoclonic seizures (sudden, shock-like contractions of the limbs)

-- spasticity (involuntary and awkward movement),
+- Spasticity (involuntary and awkward movement)

-- difficulty with swallowing,
+- Difficulty with swallowing

-Krabbe disease in infants is generally fatal before age 2.
+No specific treatment for Krabbe disease has been developed.
+Generally, treatment for the disorder is symptomatic and supportive.
+In infants the disorder is generally fatal before age 2.
 Individuals with a later onset form of the disease generally have a milder course of the disease and live significantly longer.